 If you check the ads, you see that mattresses are constantly on sale, so you don't have to look hard to find what purports to be a deal.
 Just remember: mattress prices are negotiable.
 Ask for a better deal, and you're likely to get it.
 That said, there is a better time to find real deals on mattresses.

 May is the best month to buy a new mattress at a mattress showroom.
 The industry rolls out its new models in June through September, so it wants to clear out the older models in May.
 Memorial Day weekend may be the best time to get a great deal, as it combines the month of May with another peculiar sales time for mattresses—holiday weekends.

 Weekends to Buy

 Retailers tend to have good mattress deals on the long weekends of national holidays—President's Day, the Fourth of July, and Labor Day.
-You might even snag good deals on bedding at the same time at January white sales around Martin Luther King, Jr. Day weekend.
+You might even snag good deals on bedding at the same time in January white sales around Martin Luther King, Jr. Day weekend.

 If you are going to shop online for a mattress, you won't be able to lie down on it and try it out.
 It pays to use the online sites for comparison shopping on the models you liked best in the showroom.
 You can use online sites to check the prices you see at retailers and get a good sense of what an actual discount price may be.
 Also, consider that you won't be able to negotiate a better deal as you can in a showroom since the stated price is the final price.
 If you find a better deal online, check the delivery details and return policy and conditions to make sure that all of the possible fees add up for real savings.